-Section 8-1 Charter Changes
+Section 9-1 Charter Changes

-In General—This charter may be replaced, revised or amended in accordance with any procedure made available under the state constitution, or by statutes enacted in accordance with the state constitution.
+In general – This charter may be replaced, revised or amended in accordance with any procedure made available under the state constitution, or by statutes enacted in accordance with the state constitution.

-Periodic Review—The city council shall provide in each year ending in a four, for a review of the charter by a special or standing committee of the city council and four persons to be appointed by the mayor.
-The joint committee shall file a report within the said year recommending any amendments or revisions deemed necessary or desirable.
+Periodic review – The city shall provide in each year ending in a 4, for a review of the charter by a special committee consisting of 3 persons appointed by the city council and 4 persons appointed by the mayor.
+A report of the committee shall be presented to the city council for review and the council shall determine if amendments to the charter should be proposed.

-Section 8-2 Severability
+Section 9-2 Severability